BlakeTZ/CSCI_3308_Project/README.md

 Totally different time schedule

-Mitigation strategy for dealing with the risk
+Mitigation strategy for dealing with the risk:

+Communicate as much as we can

+Ask resource and information from professors or buy it

+meet up on weekend

 List of requirements for the project：